Updated Title Publisher

 There was once a swordsman, wild and free, who roamed the lands far and wide.
 For the love of a woman, he forsook his wandering ways, married, and had a child.

 But their happiness proved fleeting.
 From the mountains beyond the city walls, there arose a wind, fierce and full of malice.
 It whipped the yellow dust into a frenzy, and the city was choked with it, day after day.
-Soon, his wife succumbed to a wasting sickness, and their child, too, began to become ill.
+Soon, his wife succumbed to a wasting sickness, and their child, too, became ill.

 The man was devastated.
 He spent all his silver in a vain attempt to heal his child.
 Then he heard of a bodhisattva on New Mount Sumeru who could cure the wind-sickness.
 With haste, he gathered what he still had and set forth with his child.